kineticstoolkit/kineticstoolkit_doc/html/_sources/matplotlib_ginput.md

 - Right-click removes the last added point;
 - Middle-click stops and returns the current points.

-The function then returns the point coordinates as a list of (x, y) tuples.
+Points are returned as a list of (x, y) tuples.

 ```{code-cell} ipython3
 :tags: [remove-cell]